 Make sure your bed is comfortable.
 Your bed covers should leave you enough room to stretch and turn comfortably without becoming tangled.
 If you often wake up with a sore back or an aching neck, you may need to experiment with different levels of mattress firmness, foam toppers, and pillows that provide more or less support.

 Reserve your bed for sleeping and sex.
-By not working, watching TV, or using your computer in bed, your brain will associate the bedroom with just sleep and sex and make it easier to wind down at night.
+By not working, watching TV, or using your computer in bed, your brain will associate the bedroom with just sleep and sex, which makes it easier to wind down at night.

 Tip 7: Learn ways to get back to sleep

 It’s normal to wake briefly during the night but if you’re having trouble falling back asleep, these tips may help:

 Stay out of your head.
 Hard as it may be, try not to stress over your inability to fall asleep again, because that stress only encourages your body to stay awake.
 To stay out of your head, focus on the feelings in your body or practice breathing exercises.
 Take a breath in, then breathe out slowly while saying or thinking the word, “Ahhh.”
 Take another breath and repeat.

 Make relaxation your goal, not sleep.
 If you find it hard to fall back asleep, try a relaxation technique such as visualization, progressive muscle relaxation, or meditation, which can be done without even getting out of bed.
 Even though it’s not a replacement for sleep, relaxation can still help rejuvenate your body.

 Do a quiet, non-stimulating activity.
 If you’ve been awake for more than 15 minutes, get out of bed and do a quiet, non-stimulating activity, such as reading a book.
 Keep the lights dim and avoid screens so as not to cue your body that it’s time to wake up.